Recommendations

-Five country castles for family days out
+Five country castles for days out inspired by The Traitors

 Admired for their splendour, longevity and intimidating exteriors, the UK's castles have been privy to the private and political lives of some of history’s best-known personalities, from kings and queens to politicians and soldiers.